Get started with Nextflow on Verily Workbench

 wb resource describe --id <notebook_resource_id>

 Included in that description is a Proxy URL.
-Visit that URL in your browser (logged in with your Workbench user account) to bring up JupyterLab on your new cloud environment.
+Visit that URL in your browser (logged in with your Workbench user account) to bring up JupyterLab on your new app.

-Tip: The info in the resource description also indicates whether your cloud environment is
+Tip: The info in the resource description also indicates whether your app is

 ACTIVE